 1.5 Executive Committee

 The Executive Committee is the body duly elected or appointed and charged with the responsibility to manage and supervise the affairs of the Association.

 A person appointed by and reporting to the Executive Committee to manage the day-to-day affairs of the Association.

-Its legal status is an international, non-governmental, non-profit organization, of unlimited duration in the form of an Association with the status of a legal person, incorporated under Swiss Law, with a registered office in Basel, Switzerland, and an office in Montreal, Canada.
+Its legal status is an international, non-governmental, nonprofit organization, of unlimited duration in the form of an Association with the status of a legal person, incorporated under Swiss Law, with a registered office in Lausanne, Switzerland, and an office in Montreal, Canada.

 5.1.1 providing forums for the exchange of experience and information;

-5.1.2 the establishment of codes of conduct and certification of standards for lottery operations in order to establish norms to which Members may wish to aspire;
+5.1.2 the establishment of codes of conduct and certification of standards for lottery and betting operations in order to establish norms to which Members may wish to aspire;

 5.1.3 the establishment of programs to assist in technical and educational areas to be made available to member organizations who request such assistance;